Jafea7/ctbrec-liberica/README.md

   - `/home/ctbrec/.config/ctbrec`: This is where the application stores its configuration and any files needing persistency.
   - `/home/ctbrec/media`:          This is where the application stores recordings.
   - `TZ`:                          The timezone you want the application to use, files created will be referenced to this.
+  - `PGID`:                        The Group ID that CTBRec will run under.
+  - `PUID`:                        The User ID that CTBRec will run under.

 Browse to `http://your-host-ip:8080` to access the CTBRec web interface, (or `https://your-host-ip:8443` if TLS is enabled).